composablesys/collabs/collabs/docs/gotchas.md

 TODO: loading in general (should have own guide)

-- loading gotchas (performing ops before loading (block the user input in case loading takes some time); not setting up full state before loading; using ContainerRuntimeSource's auto load-after-first-thread but not setting up full state in the first thread)
+- loading gotchas (performing ops before loading (block the user input in case loading takes some time); not setting up full state before loading)

 Separate out things that will cause errors immediately (catchable with tests) vs subtler things?
 Latter are more pernicious.
 (Order by importance.) -->